yavook/kiwi-scp/README.md

 Finally, start a project using `kiwi up <project-name>`.

-### Advanced kiwi-config
+### Advanced kiwi-scp

-`kiwi-config` extends the logical bounds of `docker-compose` to handling multiple projects.
+`kiwi-scp` extends the logical bounds of `docker-compose` to handling multiple projects.

 #### The `kiwi_hub`

-With kiwi-config, you get the internal kiwi_hub network for free.
+With kiwi-scp, you get the internal kiwi_hub network for free.
 It allows for network communication between services in different projects.
 Be aware, services only connected to the kiwi_hub can't use a port mapping!
 In most cases, you will want to use this: